Playground Pals Bus Stop

 Playground Pals Bus monitors are children from grades 4 and 5 who volunteer, and are trained to encourage a happy and positive playground experience for other kids.
 A parent volunteer or staff will be stationed at the bus stop along with the monitors to help facilitate their responsibilities.
 These students will plan and lead fun and safe activities on the playground, encourage friendships and use their project cornerstone skills to act as peer mediators to help the students deal with minor playground conflicts.
 They will also act as role models for students throughout the school day encouraging positive behavior – Be respectful, Be safe, Be accountable.

 We will be having two sessions of PPBS.
 Each will be 4 months; 1st session will be from Oct-Jan and the second session will be from Feb-May.
 In the first week of school year, we will be asking the interested 4th and 5th graders to apply to be a part of PPBS team.
-A team of 24 students will be selected by the staff to be Playground Pals.
-On August 28 they will be attending a half day training given by Project Cornerstone.
+A team of 24 students will be selected by the staff to be Playground Pals, sometime in August they will be attending a half day training given by Project Cornerstone.